-Britain has many unique and exciting festivals across the country.
-In this article, we will review 10 of the popular British Festivals you should try.
+Britain has many unique and exciting festivals strewn across the country.
+In this article, we will review some of the popular British Festivals you should try this year.

 Let’s look at some of the best and most interesting British festivals you should try this year.